Home

 Lab Tests and Reports

-Like blood typing, the first step with paternity test DNA is to see if the man can be excluded.
-There are certain genes that a father MUST transmit to his children.
-Similarly, there are certain genes in the child that MUST come from the father.
+The first step with paternity test DNA is to see if the man can be excluded.
+There are certain genetic markers that a father MUST transmit to his children.
+Similarly, there are certain markers in the child that MUST come from the father.
 If any of these fundamental requirements are not met, the man cannot possibly be the father.

 If a man cannot be excluded, a probability of paternity is calculated and reported.
 The probability cannot be 100%, since every man in the world is not being tested.
 But a probability value of 99.99% or higher eliminates most other men from being the biological father.
 This virtually proves that the tested man is indeed the father of the child.